Using Reef Safe Sunscreen Is Not A difficult Choice

 Both chemicals are known to affect the early development of corals including; damaging DNA, abnormal skeletal growth, deformities and the big one – increase the susceptibility to bleaching by killing the symbiotic algae that coral needs to survive.
 Just one part in a billion of octinoxate can cause coral bleaching in just 14 days.
 Effectively exaggerating the damage caused by global warming events like ‘El Nino’

 Sounds bad? well we’re just warming up… some studies suggest that octinoxate may cause genetic mutations!
 Not just in coral but also fish and mammals.
 Don’t get excited, you’re not going to turn into the Wolverine by slapping it on, quite the opposite.
 The potential mutations could cause reproductive diseases, body and organ deformities, liver defects and even cancer.
-Nothing’s absolutely proven but the potential is enough for me to not want this stuff anywhere near my skin, especially when there are safer alternatives available.
+Nothing’s absolutely proven but the potential is enough for me to not want this stuff anywhere near my skin.
+Especially when there are safer, reef safe sunscreen alternatives available.

 Governments don’t ban things readily but with Hawaii looking to sign off on the bill and Sweden and Japan already have banned the use of these ingredients in many products it does make you think that there must a decent amount of evidence to suggest you should be avoiding these chemicals for your own sake as well as the oceans.